krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     **list_principals** [*expression*]

-Retrieves all or some principal names.
-Expression is a shell-style glob expression that can contain the wild-card characters ``?``, ``*``, and ``[]``.
+Retrieves all or some principal names.  *expression* is a shell-style glob expression that can contain the wild-card characters ``?``, ``*``, and ``[]``.
 All principal names matching the expression are printed.
 If no expression is provided, all principal names are